Thanosar/Ang7-Drag-And-Drop/README.md

 ## Angular Material installed on the above app
 `ng add @angular/material`

-## Import Drag Drop module in the app module file. (app.module.ts)
+##  Rendering a list

-## Rendering a list.
 Open the app component file and add an array of hotels for example.
 `hotels = [
     'Arena Hotel - Amsterdam',
     'Grand Hotel Amstelveen - Amsterdam',